 After the skin is clean, a treatment product that targets acne should be applied.
 These products come in the form of serums, gels, or toners that have a more concentrated form of an active ingredient and will stay on the skin rather than rinse away like a cleanser.
 Again, keep it simple.
 A toner applied with a clean cotton round may be all that is needed.

 Lastly, a moisturizer should be applied.
 This is the step that often feels unnecessary for those with oily skin.
 However, the goal of a healthy complexion is balance.
 What is it that we are trying to balance?
 It’s oil and water.
 Everyone’s skin needs both oil and water, but issues arise when the skin is lacking or having an abundance of either one.

 Teens with acne generally are not looking for more oil, but they can become dehydrated, and this is why moisturizer is so important.
 When skin becomes dehydrated and needs water, it begins to produce more oil trying to alleviate the problem.
+Take note that there are different types of moisturizers.
+They can be in the form of lotion or oil, gel-type, or water-based.
 A water-based moisturizer that does not clog pores can help skin retain the water content it needs.
 When the skin is hydrated, it tends to normalize the oil production also.

 So, the fear that a moisturizer will make oily skin even more oily is not true if the appropriate water-based, lightweight moisturizer is used.
 Instead, it actually helps the skin to balance itself by retaining the water it needs to stay healthy.